data-integrations/wrangler/wrangler-docs/custom-directive.md

   * `UsageDefition define() { }` Defines the arguments that are expected by the directive.
   * `void initialise(Arguments args) { }` Invoked before configuring a directive with arguments parsed by the framework based on the `define()` methods `UsageDefintion`.
   * `execute(...) { }` Every `Row` from previous directive execution is passed to this plugin to execute.

+## Migrating from Old Syntax to New Syntax

+The recipe containing old syntax of invoking directives will automagically get transformed into new directives syntax.
+But, any new directives or custom directives have to specify and use new syntax.

+### What's different in new syntax

+There are some major difference in new syntax for invoking directives, all are listed below.

+ * Semicolon(`;`) denotes a terminator for a single directive.
+E.g. Old : `parse-as-csv body , true` New : `parse-as-csv :body ',' true ;`
+ * Column names are represented with a prefixed-colon.
+E.g. Old : `body`, New : `:body`
+ * Text arguments are represented within quotes -- single or double.
+E.g. Old: `;`, New : `';'`
+ * Expressions or conditions are now enclosed with a construct `exp: { condition or expression }`
+ * Optional arguments are truly optional now.

 ## Extracting Loadable Directives